Soft symmetries of topological orders: Distinct gapped boundaries with identical condensed particles

 These two phases have the identical set of 0-form $\mathrm{Rep}(G_{\text{sf}})$ symmetry operators and the same local (topological) operators.
 The 0-form symmetry operators are described by the electric Wilson line operators of the $G_{\text{sf}}$ gauge theory stretching parallel to the interval.
 Meanwhile, the local operators are described by the magnetic defects stretching between the ends of the interval.
 The $\text{Rep}(\gsf)$ symmetry operator acts on the local operators by the mutual braiding between the electric Wilson lines and the magnetic flux.
 Each of the $\text{Rep}(G_{\text{sf}})$ symmetry defects nontrivially acts on at least one of the local operators, and the $\text{Rep}(G_{\text{sf}})$ is maximally broken in both phases.

 Nevertheless, these two phases with fully broken $\text{Rep}(G_{\text{sf}})$ are distinct phases.
 In particular, if one SSB phase is continuously connected to the other by a deformation preserving $\text{Rep}(G_{\text{sf}})$ symmetry, it has to go through a phase transition.
 This can be most easily seen by gauging the $\text{Rep}(G_{\text{sf}})$ symmetry~\cite{Bhardwaj2018gauging}, then the path connecting the SSB phases becomes the path from a trivial to nontrivial SPT phase preserving the dual $G_{\text{sf}}$ symmetry.
-This has to experience a phase transition.\footnote{We thank Nat Tantivasadakarn for helpful discussions on this point.}
+This has to experience a phase transition.\footnote{We thank Nat Tantivasadakarn for helpful discussions on this point.} See \cite{kobayashi2025projective} for explicit lattice models of distinct SSB phases of $\text{Rep}(G_{\text{sf}})$ symmetry.